 The majority of REO property is sold “as is” and requests to make repairs will often not be approved.
 There are many issues that will prevent a property from being FHA approved and must be resolved prior to loan approval.
 If the needed repairs cannot be made FHA approval will not achieved and the deal with conventional financing will be dead.

-Short Sale Loan
+Short Sale Financing and Funding

 A short sale is when the proceeds from selling a property are less than the liens (loans) against the property.
 The lien holder(s) must agree to accept less for the property than is owed on the property.
 Approval for a short sale from the lien holder(s) can take 1-2 months or even as long a year or more.
 If there is more than one lien holder both will have to approve the short sale, which can complicate things further and increase the time needed for approval.